belindamo/quartz/content/🔗/Fiction/magic.md

 “Every child in Artheria has been taught about the creation of the world," he says.
 "How would what I share be any different?"

 “I’m not talking about the false tales they teach us in school,” Kal says.
 She wonders if the seer already knew who she was.
+She ventures further.
 “I know that the Creationary stories of Aja and Raj are devised by the Artherian Order, not the gods.
-I’ve done my own digging and there is no scientific evidence of their existence.”
+I’ve done my own digging and there is no  evidence of their existence.”
 This is a lie.
-Kal doesn't have proof that the Creationary story is not real, she couldn't find conclusive evidence of such in the multiple Archives she'd visited, and she doesn't know what science is.
-She only knows that the Seer does.
+Kal doesn't have proof that the Creationary story is not real and she couldn't find conclusive information in the multiple Archives she'd visited.
+She only knows that the Seer knows.

-“Scientific,” he echos.
-“How bold of you to speak of it.”
+“Evidence,” he echos.
+“How bold of you to seek it.”

 “I know who you are and that Science is your core belief,” Kal continues.
 “I have even used its method to test my own assumptions about the truth of the world.
 From this, I know that Artherian officials tell us everything but the truth.
 They feed us fables at the expense of our citizens’ long-term wellbeing.
-Our magic source dwindles yet there are no efforts to upkeep the nation.
-Nobles in power only want to keep their power.
+Nobles in power only want to keep power, while our magic source dwindles with little effort to upkeep the nation.
 I want to find the truth and share it with everyone.
 Please, tell me what you know about our origins.
 I am keen to know the truth.”

-Kal hears books shifting.
-A long silence ensues and just as she’d thought that he'd left she hears -
+Long silence ensues and then Kal hears books shifting.
+Just as she thought that he'd left she hears -

 “The origin of magic,” he says.
 “From the Creationary period, comes from a fundamental religion – Science.
 It was invented thousands of years ago and led to the creation of the artifacts we use today.

 “Science used a Method.
-It is the ability to create accurate predictions of the future.
-You use the Scientific Method to see what the world will do in the future, based on what happened in the past.
+This Method provides the ability to predict the future.
+You use the Scientific Method to see what the world will do in 5 minutes, tomorrow, in a year from now, based on what happened in the past.

-“Following this method, we build objects called Technology.
-Technology is the process that has build all of our magic.
+“Following this method, people built objects called Technology.
+Technology is the process that has built all of our magic.

 “Our world is powered by ‘nanites’, a type of technology.
 Nanites in our blood and in our city amplify our natural abilities.
 There are three main kinds: to ourselves, each other, and our environment.